Click here to narrow your options by answering a few questions.

 What is Radiation Therapy for Prostate Cancer?

-There are two types of radiation treatment available to prostate cancer patients: external and brachytherapy.
-External therapy has been in medically-effective practice for longer than brachytherapy.
+There are three ways radiation may be delivered to prostate cancer patients: by a machine outside the body (external beam radiation therapy), by placing radioactive materials inside the body (internal radiation therapy or brachytherapy), and by ingesting radioactive substances (systemic radiation therapy).
+External therapy has been in practice longer than brachytherapy.
 This treatment is often referred to as radiotherapy.
 EBRT has been so commonly used that EBRT and radiation therapy are sometimes used interchangeably.

-Why does Radiation Therapy Work on Prostate Cancer?
+Why does Radiation Therapy Work for Prostate Cancer?

 Radiation is used as a prostate cancer treatment because high energy waves damage the DNA of cells.
 If a cell divides prior to repairing the damage, the cell will die.
 Since cancerous cells divide more rapidly than healthy cells, carefully aimed energy will cause their destruction.

-However, prostate cancer radiation treatment will last over a period of 5 to 9 weeks.
+Generally, prostate cancer radiation is administered in daily treatment sessions over a period of five to nine weeks.
 During this process, the healthy cells that are repeatedly exposed will be unable to repair the extensive damage.
-Therefore, the precise aiming of the beam is crucial to the success of the treatment and the avoidance of side effects.
+Therefore, the precise aiming of the beam or the delivery of the proper radiation dose is crucial to the success of the treatment and the avoidance of side effects.

 How do these radiation treatments differ from one another?

-Prostate cancer radiation treatment can be divided into three categories based on the high-energy wave they use.
-EBRT, IMRT, and 3D-CRT accelerate subatomic particles called electrons to generate waves of high energy photon radiation.
+Prostate cancer radiation treatment can be divided into categories based on the high-energy wave they use.
+Most types of external beam radiation therapy use accelerated subatomic particles called electrons to generate waves of high energy photon radiation.
 Proton beams use a subatomic particle called protons.
 Neutron beam therapy uses the subatomic particles called neutrons.
-To continue reading about the different types of subatomic particles, go to the Tools section.

 The History of Radiation Therapy